BIBLE CHRONOLOGY

 This explains why Nehemiah repeated Cyrus' decree as the final words of the Book of Chronicles, and therefore the final words of the Old Testament.

-If, as I believe, the 70 Week Prophecy began to be fulfilled with Cyrus’ decree, a very interesting explanation becomes apparent for the first "7 weeks" or 49 years, in that this would denote the duration of time from Cyrus' decree until the completion of the Old Testament narrative.
+If, as I believe, the 70 Week Prophecy began to be fulfilled with Cyrus’ decree, a very interesting explanation becomes apparent for the first "7 weeks" or 49 years, in that this would denote the length of time from Cyrus' decree until the completion of the Old Testament narrative.

 The Biblical information supports the chronology of this theory.
 Although this is getting quite technical, Nehemiah lists six generations of high priests from Jeshua down to Jaddua in Nehemiah 12:22, which, he explains, takes their genealogy down to “the reign of Darius the Persian” (i.e. Darius the Great), which must mean down to the end of Darius' reign.
 As Jaddua’s father Johanan is stated to be employed in temple duties (Ez 10:6) and therefore was a contemporary of Ezra and Nehemiah, Jaddua must have been the last person in the high priestly line known to Nehemiah before Nehemiah died.
 So this was at the time when Darius’ reign came to an end, the OT Scriptures were sealed, and the Ezra and Nehemiah era closed.